• Proposed

 Justification

 This is a widespread chanterelle of temperate woodlands in East Asia.
-Originally described from the Republic of Korea, but has subsequently been recorded from China too, implying a wide distribution.
+Originally described from the Republic of Korea, it has has subsequently been recorded from China too, implying a wide distribution.
 With multiple potential tree associates it is suspected to not face any significant threats.
 Therefore, Cantharellus koreanus is assessed as Least Concern.

 Geographic range